 In this article, you will learn about about collecting and utilizing Customer data using Booking forms.

-Booking forms allow you to collect information from your Customers when they make a booking.
-After selecting a date and time, Customers reach the Booking form step and provide the information required to complete the booking.
-The form always contains the name and email fields, which are ScheduleOnce mandatory fields, plus any System or Custom fields you choose to add to the Booking form, either mandatory or not.
+The Booking form always contains the name and email fields, which are ScheduleOnce mandatory fields, plus any System fields or Custom fields you choose to add.
+You can choose to make these additional fields either mandatory or not.

-All Customer data collected in the Booking form is available to you via these methods:
+All Customer data collected in the Booking form is available to you via the following methods:

 - Email notifications, reminders and calendar events (unless set otherwise by creating custom notification templates)